The Drama Club

 Originally from South Carolina, Ashley is a self-identified G.R.I.T.S. — Girl Raised In The South!
 Prior to moving to New York City, she received her MFA from Louisiana State University.
 Ashley's work motto is "Advocacy Is Access."
 She brings her empathy, compassion, and love of the arts to her work as an educator and administrator.
 Her mission is to provide underserved and underrepresented demographics access to the power of theater arts.

-• Director of Operations
+• Director of Advancement and Operations

 Bryn Magnus is a writer and arts administrator.
 He is an ensemble member emeritus of Curious Theater Branch in Chicago and his plays have been produced by Curious Theater Branch, Steppenwolf Theater (Chicago), Museum of Contemporary Art (Chicago), Unanimous Cohort Theater (London), Performers Under Stress (San Francisco), the Washington Ensemble Theater (Seattle) and Virus Fest (Berlin, Dessau, Halle, Leipzig).